 Intro: Tipperary has been named one of Lonely Planet’s top destinations for 2026 and there’s a good reason why.
 With majestic medieval castles, tranquil landscapes and authentic pubs – this is a county that captures Ireland at its best.

-Chosen by Lonely Planet as one of their Best in Travel Destinations for 2026, is a county shaped by soft light, green fields and majestic sites.
-Here, rolling farmland gives way to the wide, green sweep of the Golden Vale, while the sits between the Slievenamuck and the Galtee Mountains, the country’s highest inland range.
+Chosen by Lonely Planet as one of their Best in Travel Destinations for 2026, Tipperary is a county shaped by soft light, green fields and majestic sites.
+Here, rolling farmland gives way to the wide, green sweep of the Golden Vale, while the Glen of Aherlow sits between the Slievenamuck and the Galtee Mountains, the country’s highest inland range.
 From family farms producing artisan cheese and cider to medieval ruins appearing along country roads, Tipperary is a place that feels both timeless and alive.
 Slow down, take in the views, experience the history, and you’ll discover a genuine slice of Ireland that’s full of surprises.

 A rich medieval treasure Historian and author Tom Wood has spent years guiding visitors through central Tipperary, home to the majestic Rock of Cashel.
 It’s one of the most impressive clusters of medieval buildings in Ireland – a site that has hosted many famous visitors over the centuries, from St Patrick to Queen Elizabeth II.